axpokl/FTLGame_Cheat/README.md

 # FTLGame_Cheat
 A Cheater to the game Faster Than Light

-Apply to Faster Then Light version from Steam
+Apply to FTL version 1.6.14 from Steam

 Click the text from right to apply once